 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments."
 This ASU replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information for credit loss estimates on certain types of financial instruments, including trade receivables.
 In addition, new disclosures are required.
-In November 2019, the FASB issued ASU 2019-10 "Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates," which deferred the effective date of ASU 2016-13 by three years for smaller reporting companies.
-The one-time determination of whether an entity is eligible to be a smaller reporting company is based on the entity's most recent determination as of November 15, 2019 in accordance with SEC regulations.
-As a result, ASU 2016-13, as subsequently amended, is effective for the Company for fiscal years beginning after December 15, 2022 based on the Company's smaller reporting company determination as of November 15, 2019.
-We have not yet adopted this standard and are currently evaluating the impact of this standard on our consolidated financial statements.
-The Company currently believes the main impact of the new standard will relate to the Company's assessment of its allowance for doubtful accounts on trade receivables.
+The ASU, as subsequently amended, is effective for the Company for fiscal years beginning after December 15, 2022 as the Company was a smaller reporting company as of November 15, 2019, the determination date.
+We are currently evaluating the impact of adopting this guidance.